Neuromorphic Networks as Revealed by Features Similarity: Individual analysis

-To conclude this section, we present in Figure~\ref{fig:protots} the \emph{prototypes} of each of the eight considered neuronal types.
-For each neuronal type, the neuron that has the largest sum of similarities to other nodes is taken as the respective prototype~\cite{CostaSelfCoincidence}.
-The prototype of the identified groups are the same in every case except for the three groups 3, 4 and 5, so that we also include the prototype for this merged identified group, which turned out to be of the type 4.
+To conclude this section, we present in Figure~\ref{fig:protots} the \emph{prototypes}~\cite{costa2022similarity} of each of the eight considered neuronal types.
+Recall that each prototype corresponds to a neuron associated with the node with the largest strength (i.e.~sum of the similarity values associated with the links of a node) in the respective group.
+For each neuronal type, the neuron that has the largest sum of coincidence similarities to other nodes is taken as the respective prototype~\cite{CostaSelfCoincidence}.
+The prototype of the identified groups is the same in every case except for the three groups 7/8 and 3/4/5, so we also include the prototype for these merged identified groups, which turned out to be of type 7 and 4, respectively.

-\section{Concluding Remarks}
+\section{Concluding remarks}

-The reconstruction, representation and characterization of neuronal cells constitutes an important activity as it can provide valuable resources not only for better understanding neuronal shape, but also as subsidies for inferring how interrelated these morphological types can be.
-In the present work, we applied a similarity-based approach to translate a set of neuronal reconstructions, characterized in terms of 20 morphological features, into maximally modular respective networks respectively to the involved parameters.
-Well separated groups were obtained that closely reflect the original types of neurons, with the overall interconnectivity providing a rich and comprehensive characterization of similarity relationship between the 735 considered neuronal reconstructions.
-The effect of several features combinations was also investigated in terms of a respective features network, which indicated the impact of individual features on the achieved modularity, which was found to be mostly comparable, though three features (\emph{diameter}, \emph{depth} and \emph{number of stems}) had more substantial impact on the obtained modularity.
+The reconstruction, representation, and characterization of neuronal cells constitutes an important activity as it can provide valuable resources not only for better understanding neuronal shape but also as subsidies for inferring how interrelated these morphological types can be.
+In the present work, we applied a similarity-based approach to translating a set of neuronal reconstructions, characterized in terms of 20 morphological features, into maximally modular respective networks respectively to the involved parameters.
+Well-separated groups were obtained that closely reflect the original types of neurons, with the overall interconnectivity providing a rich and comprehensive characterization of the similarity relationship between the 735 considered neuronal reconstructions.
+The effect of several feature combinations was also investigated in terms of a respective features network, which indicated the impact of individual features on the achieved modularity, which was found to be mostly comparable, though three features (\emph{diameter}, \emph{depth} and \emph{number of stems}) had a more substantial impact on the obtained modularity.